 Smallville I loved for its first five years.
 After season five however it should have ended or they should have changed the name of the show to Superman or Metropolis rather than make it still Smallville.
-I mean how is it still a prequel series if he is living in Metropolis, involved with Lois Lane, and has already fought some of his worst enemies like Darkseid and Doomsday and Bizarro all of whom have been killed!
+How is it still a prequel series if he is living in Metropolis, involved with Lois Lane, and has already fought some of his worst enemies like Darkseid and Doomsday and Bizarro all of whom have been killed!
 What the hell is going to be left when he becomes Superman.
-Seriously what is left for him to do?
 All of his major enemies are dead or permanently defeated?

 Merlin ran into a similar problem (though to be fair it also ran into a problem of not having Arthur do what he was supposed to do at the same time!).

 I also find that prequel shows are the worst for not moving things on.
-Like again in Smallville they dragged out Superman’s inability to fly for a ridiculously long time and also they dragged out the fact that he wasn’t actually becoming Superman either.
-I mean really what the fuck was the Red Blue Blur?
+Again in Smallville they dragged out Superman’s inability to fly for a ridiculously long time and also they dragged out the fact that he wasn’t actually becoming Superman either.
+Just what was the point of the Red Blue Blur?

 In Merlin they similarly kept dragging out the fact that Arthur didn’t know Merlin had magic for a ridiculously long time too.

 I think it would have been better if they had made series 3 finale of Merlin a three parter and the series finale overall.
 I would have sacrificed “The Changeling” to make the series 3 finale an extra episode.
 “The Changeling” is the most boring episode in the shows first three seasons in my opinion.